Running the DXF2GBR Engine Directly

 Introduction

-A typical application would be a Gerber CAM station that needs to import DXF data.
 By calling the dxf2gbr engine one can convert the DXF into Gerber and import it but make the process seamless to the end user.

 Preliminary Operations - Scanning the DXF File